turingschool/career-development-curriculum-site/module_four/negotiations.md

 * Keep in mind that the [wage gap](http://www.latimes.com/business/technology/la-fi-tn-0323-pay-gap-20160323-story.html) in [tech](http://www.payscale.com/data-packages/gender-pay-gap/women-in-tech) is very real.
 Creating transparency around salaries is an important step in closing that gap, and that transparency starts with negotiations.
 Do not let money stay on the table that could be yours.

-**Information for Colorado students:**
+**Information for Colorado-based students:**
-The [Equal Pay For Equal Work Act](https://www.natlawreview.com/article/what-employers-need-to-know-about-colorado-s-new-equal-pay-act) was enacted on January 1st, 2021 to address pay disparities affecting women and minorities, and it includes several provisions aimed at preventing wage discrimination, such as:
+The [Equal Pay For Equal Work Act](https://www.natlawreview.com/article/what-employers-need-to-know-about-colorado-s-new-equal-pay-act) was enacted on January 1st, 2021 in Colorado to address pay disparities affecting women and minorities, and it includes several provisions aimed at preventing wage discrimination, such as:

 * Prohibiting employers from seeking prospective employees’ wage rate histories;
 * Allowing employees subject to wage discrimination to file a civil action; and